stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

   Instead of just receiving an Account's ``href`` after successful authentication, it is possible to receive the full Account resource in the JSON response body.
-To do this, simply add the **expand=account** parameter to the end of your authentication query:
+To do this, add the **expand=account** parameter to the end of your authentication query:

     ``https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/loginAttempts?expand=account``